Now get the smallest salary (the first in the list) and take the corresponding

 name belongs to only one variable in the scope.

-Assuming that in the current schema the names
+Example:Assuming that in the current schema the names

-and Cities
+Persons and Cities are defined.

 select